 This role will always install the latest released version of the New Relic agent and doesn't support installing older versions.

 New Relic provides configuration management sample code to help you install our infrastructure monitoring agent using workflows and tools that are common with many Ops teams.
 This is a basic Ansible role and is intended to be used as a starting place for creating your own customized workflow.

 Configuration depends on your specific setup and standards.
 To view an Ansible sample role and more integration information, see the Ansible Galaxy documentation.

-The Ansible role with New Relic's infrastructure monitoring agent requires a supported Linux operating system.
+The Ansible role with New Relic's infrastructure monitoring agent requires a supported operating system.